 - Straightforward transfer of ownership.
 Interests in an S corporation can be freely transferred without triggering adverse tax consequences.
-(In a partnership or an LLC, the transfer of more than a 50-percent interest can trigger the termination of the entity.)
 The S corporation does not need to make adjustments to property basis or comply with complicated accounting rules when an ownership interest is transferred.

 - Cash method of accounting.
-Corporations must use the accrual method of accounting unless they are considered to be small corporations.
-(A small corporation has gross receipts of $5,000,000 or less.)
+C Corporations must use the accrual method of accounting unless they are considered to be “small corporations” and meet the IRS’ gross receipts test.
 S corporations, however, usually don't have to use the accrual method unless they have inventory.

 - Heightened credibility.
-Operating as an S corporation may help a new business establish credibility with potential customers, employees, vendors and partners because they see the owners have made a formal commitment to their business.
+Operating as an S corporation rather than a sole proprietorship or partnership may help a new business establish credibility with potential customers, employees, vendors, and partners because they see the owners have made a formal commitment to their business.